rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 6. It's more consistent for the various `*scan` algorithms to look and act like their `*reduce` counterparts, so we provide `ranges::transform_{in,ex}clusive_scan` as well as `ranges::{in,ex}clusive_scan`, and do not provide projections for any of them.

+### We propose convenience wrappers to replace some algorithms

+#### `accumulate`

+The `accumulate` algorithm performs operations sequentially.
+Users who want that left-to-right sequential behavior can call C++23's `fold_left`.
+For users who are not concerned about the order of operations and who want `accumulate`'s default binary operation, we propose parallel and non-parallel convenience wrappers `ranges::sum`.

+#### `inner_product`

+The `inner_product` algorithm performs operations sequentially.
+Users who want that left-to-right sequential behavior can call `fold_left`.
+Note that P2214R2 argues specifically against adding a ranges analog of `inner_product`, because it is less fundamental than other algorithms.

+For users who are not concerned about the order of operations and who want the default binary operations used by `inner_product`, we propose parallel and non-parallel convenience wrappers `ranges::dot`.
+We call them `dot` and not `inner_product` because inner products are mathematically more general.
+We specifically mean not just any inner product, but the inner product that is the dot product.
+Calling them `dot` has the added benefit that they represent the same mathematical computation as `std::linalg::dot`.

+### Existing views replace some other algorithms

+We do not propose ranges versions of the following numeric algorithms, since they can be replaced with existing views and ranges algorithms.

+#### `iota`

+C++23 has `iota_view`, the view version of `iota`.
+One can replace the `iota` algorithm with `iota_view` and `ranges::copy`.
+In fact, one could argue that `iota_view` is the perfect use case for a view: instead of storing the entire range, users can represent it compactly with two integers.
+There also should be no optimization concerns with parallel algorithms over an `iota_view`.
+For example, the Standard specifies `iota_view` in a way that does not hinder it from being trivially copyable, as long as its input types are.
+The iterator type of `iota_view` is a random access iterator for reasonable lower bound types (e.g., integers).

+#### `adjacent_difference`

+The `adjacent_difference` algorithm can be replaced with a combination of `adjacent_transform_view` (which was adopted in C++23) and `ranges::copy`.
+We argue elsewhere in this proposal that views (such as `adjacent_transform_view`) that use a _`movable-box`_`<F>` member to represent a function object may have performance issues, due to _`movable-box`_`<F>` being not trivially copyable even for some cases where `F` is trivially copyable.
+On the other hand, the existing `adjacent_difference` with the default binary operation (subtraction) could be covered with the trivially copyable `std::minus` function object.

+In our experience, adjacent differences or their generalization are often used in combination with other ranges.
+For example, finite-difference methods (such as Runge-Kutta schemes) for solving time-dependent differential equations may need to add together multiple ranges, each of which is an adjacent difference possibly composed with other functions.
+If users want to express that as a one-pass algorithm, they might need to combine more than two input ranges, possibly using a combination of `transform_view`s and `adjacent_transform_view`s.
+This ultimately would be hard to express as a single "`ranges::adjacent_transform`" algorithm invocation.
+Furthermore, `ranges::adjacent_transform` is necessarily single-dimensional.
+It could not be used straightforwardly for finite-difference methods for solving partial differential equations, for example.
+All this makes an `adjacent_transform` algorithm a lower-priority task.

-### "The lost algorithm": Noncommutative parallel reduction?
+### We don't propose "the lost algorithm" (noncommutative parallel reduce)

 The Standard lacks an analog of `reduce` that can assume associativity but not commutativity of binary operations.
 One author of this proposal refers to this as "the lost algorithm" (in e.g., <a href="https://adspthepodcast.com/2021/05/14/Episode-25.html">Episode 25 of "ASDP: The Podcast"</a>).
+We do not propose this algorithm, but we would welcome a separate proposal to do so.

-To elaborate: The current numeric algorithms express a variety of permissions to reorder binary operations.
+The current numeric algorithms express a variety of permissions to reorder binary operations.

 1. `accumulate` and `partial_sum` both precisely specify the order of binary operations as sequential, from left to right.
 This works even if the binary operation is neither associative nor commutative.